faris1702/CCNA-Notes/README.md

 https://drive.google.com/drive/folders/1goFLWn5RNhQvN4frW9iLad7obJ153AJg?usp=drive_link

 ## Type of Notes
+All of the notes are available in pdf and .docx
 1) Full notes (found in the folder)
 2) Summary
 3) Questions
-<br> All of the notes are available in pdf and .docx

 ## My Exam Results
 Automation & Programmbility: 80% <br>